 Heuristic issues are very few in this game, especially compared to something like Twilight Imperium, but there is one that bothered us and that’s remembering the two actions per turn.
 You only get two, which is the same as Pax Pamir and Pax Ren, but for some reason it’s hard to keep track if you have taken 1 or 2 actions in a turn.
 I think it’s because a few of the actions are very complex, such as research and commercialize where you are making work, spending money and triggering effects on cards.
 I know during all of my games I either took an extra action or didn’t take my second action and certainly so did my opponents.

 Strategy and subtle combos abound in this game and reward multiple plays.
 They aren’t as bullrushy as Pax Pamir with it’s Free Action / Switch Suit /Free Action trickery, but combining favorable impacts with some of the powers that you’ve syndicated or think tanked is probably more satisfying.
 Winning the game is about either preventing the Tycoon company rush or doing it yourself most games.
 When that doesn’t happen and it defaults to problem scoring, you need to make sure the global regime favors your secret problem suit or you have overwhelming ‘open’ problems solved in that suit.
 It can be very tricky as the game goes on and more and more technologies become viable, the Human Progress Splay can become crazy.
 Lastly, you can destroy other players by posting your agents on black heat in the splay, so watch for those opportunities and especially card powers that let you retroactively add agents to heat late game.
-When the nukes go off, your companies will still be there!
+When the nukes go off, your companies will still be there and others will not, this is way more important than it seems in early plays.

 Bottom line, this is an amazing design that has a ridiculously steep learning curve.
-It’s a cheap game (45$) and has a very small box so there’s little reason for you not to give this a shot, or coerce someone in your game group to buy it.
+It’s a cheap game (45$) and has a very small box so there’s little reason for you not to give this a shot, or coerce someone in your game group to buy it and try it out.
+Despite the difficult rules, this is very much worth giving a few tries.

 Here are some resources: